cxlvinchau/hips/docs/index.rst

 HIPS is designed to be easily extensible and user-friendly.
 Adding new heuristics or solvers can be done by implementing the corresponding interfaces.

+The code for this project is on `GitHub <https://github.com/cxlvinchau/hips>`_.
+Feel free to discuss any open issues with us.

+If you are not familiar with linear or mixed-integer programming, consider reading `this <https://en.wikipedia.org/wiki/Linear_programming>`_ and `this <https://en.wikipedia.org/wiki/Integer_programming>`_ Wikipedia article.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    installation
    getting_started
+   heuristics
    api
    references